ghdl/ghdl/doc/using/Simulation.rst

   typical or maximum values.
 If the option does not contain a type of delay, the annotator uses the typical delay.

-  See section ':ref:`Backannotation`', for more details.
+  See section :ref:`Backannotation`, for more details.

 .. option:: --vpi<=FILENAME>